 Download the FREE Kepa Bush Reserve guide and map here

-Posted in Auckland Nature Bush Walks, Shorter 30 minute Auckland walks, Walks in Auckland Central
+Posted in Auckland Bush walks, Auckland Nature Walks, Shorter 30 minute Auckland walks, Walks in Auckland Central

 Waiatarua Reserve has something for everyone.
-The reserve is a large wetland (see the pukeko and other water birds) with paths suitable for walking, jogging, wheelchairs and cycling.
+The reserve is a large wetland (see the pukeko and other water birds) with paths suitable for walking, jogging, wheelchairs and cycling (paths not suitable for small wheels like scooters).

 It has a children’s playground, picnic tables, viewing platforms, a Basketball half court, a Skate park.
 This is a dog friendly walk with an off-leash area.
 It has been called “Auckland’s best dog park” (See other Dog Friendly Walks).
 This is a mostly flat walk – watch out for puddles after rain.